plutoshe/blog-theme/assets/content/blogs/strata/content.md

 ##Codec for Strata
 ###Overview
-Strata is a scalable code to transfer exclusive info for different distance, and publishes a [paper](https://www.eng.yale.edu/wenjun/papers/strata.pdf) on ACM MobiCom'14.
+Strata is a scalable code to transfer exclusive info for different distances and publishes a [paper](https://www.eng.yale.edu/wenjun/papers/strata.pdf) on ACM MobiCom'14.

 ###Requirement for Tool
-On the research the potential scheme for our code design, designers need a tool to generate image to test our algorithm and analysis the result we get, including the error rate and the precise illustration for mistake.
-Besides, we also need offline error correction interface to help us decide which error correction algorithm is best for the code.
+On the research the possible scheme for our code design, designers need a tool to generate images to test our algorithm and analysis the result we get, including the error rate and the precise illustration for mistakes.
+Besides, we also need an offline error correction interface to help us decide which error correction algorithm is best for the code.

 Detailed Requirements

 - Interfaces for encoding/decoding/error correction algorithm
-- Image generating for special test
+- The image generating for special test
 - Good analysis for results

 ###Architecture